Reporting a Dog Bite: What Legal Actions Do You Take?

 Dogs are known as man’s best friend.
 In millions of households, they are beloved family members.

-But they are still animals, and sometimes they can be unpredictable and dog bite someone.
+But they are still animals, and sometimes they can be unpredictable and dog bite someone and know the legal rights of dog attack.
+And what happens if my dog bites someone?

 In fact, according to the Centers for Disease Control and Prevention, about 4.5 million people are bitten by dogs each year.